Ahmad-180/Lab5_Starter/README.md

 2) Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.
 Yes I would use a unit test to test the "max message length" feature of a messaging application because for this scenario a unit test can assert the correct result instantaneously since the logic here to prevent the user from typing more characters than 80 is a pure function.

-## Screenshots are in testing for myerror and merged
+# Check testing branch for screenshots of myError and merged